You can use this menu to navigate the User Guide:

-The user guide link from Schedules Analyser for this report takes you to our website where there is a short video with a worked example of how to create a capacity report.
+The user guide link from Schedules Analyzer for this report takes you to our website where there is a short video with a worked example of how to create a capacity report.

-As before, you can click through to the report from the Schedules Analyser homepage.
+As before, you can click through to the report from the Schedules Analyzer homepage.
 Click on Bank Structure Report in the available reports section.
 A new screen like the one below will appear:

 You can only look at capacity at one hub at a time and you have to enter an airport in the hub field for this report to work.